-- Proposals are initially reviewed by DHVS to insure regulation compliance, and then forwarded for review and scoring by the Grant Review Committee. - The Grant Review Committee scores and ranks the proposals based on the following criteria: demonstration of need for the activity; evidence of site control and ability to develop and implement activity; reasonableness of total project costs and the ESG program amount requested; evidence of activity financial feasibility and that matching funds are committed and available for obligation; applicants ability to expend grant funds in timely manner and past performance and the appropriateness of qualifications and backgrounds of personnel assigned to activity. - The ESG funding recommendations are forwarded to the Board of County Commission (BCC) for final approval
+• Proposals are first assessed by HSCA to ensure regulatory compliance, then forwarded to the Non-Conflict Grant Review Committee for review and scoring.

+• The Non-Conflict Grant Review Committee scores and ranks proposals based on the following criteria: demonstration of need for the activity; evidence of site control and ability to develop and implement activity; reasonableness of total project costs and the ESG program amount requested; evidence of activity financial feasibility and that matching funds have been committed and are available for obligation; applicants ability to expend grant funds in a timely manner and past performance and the appropriateness of qualifications and backgrounds of personnel assigned to activity.

+•The ESG funding recommendations are forwarded to the Board of County Commission (BCC) for final approval